shabbarvejlani/Advanced-Physical-Design-Using-Openlane-Skywater130/README.md

 `prep -design picorv32a`

 *Note*:
-- The design needs to be present in the
+- The design needs to be present in the <designs> folder
 - This step mainly generates the merged.lef in the run area, which is obtained by merging the technology lef file and the stdcell lef file

 ## FAQ: